Are you new to the homesteading way of life? Or are you just looking for a few extra ways to save money or live healthier?

-So after you have your liquid back inside the same jar, you’ll use the same cheesecloth to cover the lid again.
+After you have your liquid back inside the same jar, you’ll use the same cheesecloth to cover the lid again.

 Again, be sure to secure the cheesecloth with a rubber band or ring to ensure that it stays in place.
 We need to allow the liquid to breathe but not be contaminated by gnats and other flying pests that will be drawn to it.

-So that way you’ll know to use a plastic strainer if you have one available so the mixture won’t come in contact with stainless steel.
+That way you’ll know to use a plastic strainer if you have one available so the mixture won’t come in contact with stainless steel.
 You don’t want to put in all of this time to have that one tiny thing mess up your wonderful, homemade apple cider vinegar.